French Overseas Possessions Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

 To enter France, a valid passport is required for nationals referred to in the chart above, except EU nationals who hold a valid national ID card.
+EU nationals will need to have a valid passport when they transit via a third country.

 Nationals not referred to in the chart above are advised to contact their nearest French Embassy to check visa requirements for French Overseas Possessions.